 One study demonstrated that alcohol increases vitamin C excretion in urine by 47%, [12] making it harder for alcoholics to retain it in the body.

-Heavy drinkers may benefit from adding vitamin B1, B2, B3, B6, and B9 supplements as indicated by symptoms of deficiencies, and under professional medical guidance.
+Long term alcohol users may benefit from adding B1, B2, B3, B6, and B9 supplements as indicated by symptoms of deficiencies, and under professional medical guidance.

-Vitamin B1 deficiency can be treated by ceasing alcohol consumption (with professional help), improving nutritional factors, and taking B1 supplements.
+Vitamin B1 insufficiency can be treated by stopping drinking (with professional help), improving nutritional factors, and taking B1 supplements.

 Vitamin B2 (riboflavin) and Vitamin B9 (folate) have been found to have positive effects on comfort of detoxification from alcohol in a 2012 German study[13].